octabytes/blog/content/posts/migration/migrate-your-customized-application-to-elestio/index.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698854448643/53d614a9-cb7b-4fa7-8195-1d0540339a33.png)### 4️⃣ Manual Migration

 If you don't use containerization then you will be guided to do a manual migration.
-Follow the following steps to effortlessly migrate to Elestio.
+Follow the following steps to effortlessly migrate to OctaByte.

 1. You should head over to the dashboard and select the template that works with your application tech stack